Watch the Ball Drop in Times Square on New Years Eve

 This post is about Times Square on New Year’s Eve with tips on how to get a good spot to celebrate and view the ball drop.
-Every year on December the 31st over one million people gather in Times Square for the annual New Year’s Eve celebration.
-This has been a New York tradition since 1904 when the New York Times hosted the very first celebration in honor of their move to the area.
-You can stand in the same spot where millions of people have stood for over one hundred years to watch the ball drop and to ring in the New Year.
+There is no cost to watch the ball drop and no ticket is required, but you will need to be aware of a few things and develop a plan.
 Be sure to read our Guide to Christmas in New York City as well as our self-guided tour of Times Square.

 The ball drop has been a part of New Year’s Eve celebrations in New York City for over 100 years.
 When the New York Times made their move from Park Row up to 42nd St (and got the area dubbed Times Square in their honor), they wanted to have a big celebration on New Year’s Eve to commemorate their move uptown.
 The first celebration, in 1904, did not include a ball drop.
 Over 200,000 people gathered for the new celebration, which included a fireworks display.
 After several years of fireworks, the owner of the New York Times, Adolf Ochs, wanted something more.
 It was suggested that he include a time ball in the celebration, which would drop down a pole to count down the last minute to the New Year.
 Ochs had a ball constructed of wood and iron, which was lit with 100 incandescent light bulbs.
 Measuring 5 feet in diameter and weighing 700 pounds, the ball had to be hoisted onto the pole by a team of six men and rope.
 The ball was set to complete an electric circuit when it touched the roof, which then lit a sign indicating the New Year and began the fireworks display.
 The first ball drop was on December 31, 1907, to welcome the year 1908.